Shape

 terragrunt run-all plan

-If your modules have dependencies between them—for example, you can’t deploy the backend-app until MySQL and redis are deployed—you’ll need to express those dependencies in your Terragrunt configuration as explained in the next section.
+If your units have dependencies between them, for example, you can’t deploy the backend-app until MySQL and redis are deployed—you’ll need to express those dependencies in your Terragrunt configuration as explained in the next section.

-Additional note: If your modules have dependencies between them, and you run a terragrunt run-all destroy command, Terragrunt will destroy all the modules under the current working directory, as well as each of the module dependencies (that is, modules you depend on via dependencies and dependency blocks)!
+Additional note: If your units have dependencies between them, and you run a terragrunt run-all destroy command, Terragrunt will destroy all the units under the current working directory, as well as each of the unit dependencies (that is, units you depend on via dependencies and dependency blocks)!
 If you wish to use exclude dependencies from being destroyed, add the --terragrunt-ignore-external-dependencies flag, or use the --terragrunt-exclude-dir once for each directory you wish to exclude.

 Consider the following file structure: